thomasthesecond/sp/src/components/04-layout/grid/README.md

 [View browser support on Can I use](http://caniuse.com/#feat=css-grid)

 For browsers that do not support grid, fallback styles can be added using flexbox or floats.
-The `@supports` at-rule can be used to isolate grid styles.
+The `@supports` at-rule, a.k.a feature queries, can be used to isolate grid styles.

 ### Resources